nagwww/aws-s3-book/README.md

 Backup

-* Backup is for recovery from hardware of data corruption.
+* Backup is for recovery from hardware or data corruption.
 This is the the data that is needed for near term business continuity

 Here are few way you can use to